3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 - Separate `libgcc.a` for BE and LE, compiler defaults to BE one.
 At the time I&nbsp;didn't know that LE version existed and could be used, so BE was chosen.
 - This exposed some endianness bugs and inaccuracies in:
+???

+Now let's talk about decisions.
+First of them is the use of big endian.
+This was an effect of my ignorance and laziness, as I didn't know that LE libraries existed in crossgcc built by coreboot, and when I finally learned about it, I was already committed to fix "that final bug" in CBFS handling code.
+--

   - CBFS: `cbfstool` runs on LE host,
+???

+And then "that final bug" in FMAP.
+--

-  - FMAP: not immediately caught because `0x00020200` is a palindrome,
+  - FMAP: not immediately caught because `0x00020200` is a palindrome, ???

+And then "that final bug" in CBMEM.
+--

   - CBMEM: written in BE, read from LE OS,
+--

   - Mostly fixed by adding `htole`/`letoh` and clearly defining fields as LE.

 ---